Qualytics/qualytics-helm-public/README.md

 Send your [account manager](mailto://hello@qualytics.co) the IP address for your cluster ingress gathered from step 3.
 Qualytics will assign a DNS record to it under `*.qualytics.io` so that your end users can securely access the deployed web application from a URL such as `https://acme.qualytics.io`

+## Can I run a fully "air-gapped" deployemnt?

+Yes.
+The only egress requirement for a standard self-hosted Qualytics' deployment is to https://auth.qualytics.io which provides Okta Auth0 federated authentication.
+This is recommended for ease of installation and support, but not a strict requirement.
+If you have need of a fully private deployment with no access to the public internet, we can assist you.
+Simply contact your Qualytics account manager for more details.

 ## Additional Documentation

 - [Qualytics UserGuide](https://qualytics.github.io/userguide/)